 Silver Recycling

-Approximately 55% of silver used globally in 2016 was for industrial fabrication, this includes the photographic industry, as well as EEEs.
-Just over 25% of silver was used in jewelry & silverware manufacturing.
-In the photographic industry, silver can be recycled from spent photographic processing solutions via electrolytic methods.
-In the jewelry industry, high-grade jewelry scrap can be re-alloyed and the silver recycled on site.
+Over 60% of silver used globally in 2024 was for industrial fabrication, which includes the photographic industry, as well as EEEs.
+Just over 20% of silver was used in jewelry & silverware manufacturing.2 In the photographic industry, silver can be recycled from spent photographic processing solutions via electrolytic methods.
+In the jewelry industry, high-grade jewelry scrap can be re-alloyed and the silver recycled on-site.
 The process includes collecting the fine dust that is generated when precious metals are polished and ground, known as the ‘jewelry sweeps’.
 The dust is smelted and electrorefined to obtain pure silver.
 Often, low-grade silver scrap has very low value, and is returned to a smelter to be processed.
 Methods that are applied to gold recycling, such as cyanidation, are not usually economical for silver scrap.

 Silver Electrorefining and Silver Purification